-- 1. Ensure that the design arrangements of roofs, canopies, fascias, parapets, overhangs, or other roof elements will be in harmony with the massing and materials of the structures, and to control runoff and direct drainage away from equipment, doorways, sidewalks, ramps, or other occupied areas. - For flat roofs, provide with a with Modified Bitumen Roofing assembly.
+- 1. Ensure that the design arrangements of roofs, canopies, fascias, parapets, overhangs, or other roof elements will be in harmony with the massing and materials of the structures, and to control runoff and direct drainage away from equipment, doorways, sidewalks, ramps, or other occupied areas. - 2.
+For flat roofs, provide with a with Modified Bitumen Roofing assembly.
 Ensure slopes to drains are provided with tapered insulation.
 Design overflow roof drains or scuppers to satisfy building code requirements. - 3.
 For sloped roofs, design using an insulated metal roofing assembly. - 4.
-Design roof assemblies to achieve a minimum R value of 40. - 5.
+Design roof assemblies to achieve a minimum R value of 40 and meet the requirements of the National Energy Code, whichever is greater. - 5.
 Where required for equipment removal and replacement, provide removable skylights. - 6.
 Consider the use of insulated aluminum or FRP dome covers over circular process tanks as an alternate to a conventional building roof and make a recommendation based upon the best lifecycle cost for the City.